yswntht/constantine/README.md

 [fix2](https://github.com/SVF-tools/SVF/issues/147)(use clang instead of gcc to compile when cmake for llvm)

+[fix3](https://github.com/easybuilders/easybuild-easyconfigs/issues/14998) (first set the clang version 7 and use that in cmake. then makesure that python has module distutils.spawn. i forced to use python 3.7 instead of default 3.8 in ubunutu 20.04)

 # Constantine
 This is the home of `Constantine`: a compiler-based system to automatically harden programs against microarchitectural side channels.